learn-co-curriculum/dsc-big-data-introduction/README.md

 ## Big Data Analytics

-With the evolution of technology and the increased amounts of data, as shown above, the need for faster and more efficient ways of analyzing such data has also grown exponentially.
+With the evolution of technology and the increased amounts of data, as discussed above, the need for faster and more efficient ways of analyzing such data has also grown exponentially.
 Having Big data __alone__ is no longer enough to make efficient decisions at the right time.
 As we mentioned above, Big Data cannot be easily analyzed with traditional data management and analysis techniques and infrastructures.
 Therefore, there arises a need for new tools and methods specialized for big data analytics, as well as the required architectures for storing and managing such data.
 Accordingly, the emergence of big data has an effect on everything from the data itself to its collection, analysis, visualization, and the final extracted decisions.

 The image below shows the technology stack showing key tools and platforms heavily being employed in big data analytics today.